formvuelate/formvuelate/docs/3.x/src/guide/advanced-schema.md

 })
 ```

-We can expect our `formModel` to initially be populated with the exception of the `address` field, which doesn't set a `defaultValue` as follows.
+We can expect our `formModel` to initially be populated with the exception of the `address` field, which doesn't set a `default` as follows.

 ```js
 {